Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Result analysis

 \subsection{RQ1: How do different LLMs perform in deciding ingredients of logging statements generation?}

-To answer RQ1, we evaluate the eight top-performing LLMs listed in Table~\ref{tab:model-summary} by applying the original benchmark dataset \Odata.
-The evaluation results are illustrated in Table~\ref{tab:rq1-result}, where we \textbf{\underline{underline}} the best performance for each metric.
+To answer RQ1, we evaluate eleven top-performing LLMs on the benchmark dataset \Odata.
+The evaluation results are shown in Table~\ref{tab:rq1-result-level-variable} (levels, variables) and Table~\ref{tab:rq1-result-text} (logging texts), where we \textbf{\underline{underline}} the best performance score for each metric.

-\textbf{Intra-ingredient.} Regarding the logging levels, we observe that Copilot achieves the best L-ACC performance, i.e.,~\textit{0.743}, indicating that Copilot is more effective in predicting the correct logging levels for the \textit{70\%}-\textit{80\%} cases.
-While other baselines do not perform as well as Copilot, they also deliver acceptable performance in suggesting correct logging levels for at least \textit{60\%} cases.
-However, with respect to the variable recommendation, all models perform with a greater difference.
-While~\textit{70\%} variables can be recommended by Copilot, LANCE can merely correctly infer~\textit{42\%} variables that should be logged.
-The recall rate for variable prediction is consistently lower than the precision rate for every model, uncovering the difficulty of suggesting complete variables.
-We consider that predicting variables is more challenging than logging levels, as the variables can be more diverse, customized, and contain different meanings.
-To combat the challenge, logging variables should be inferred with a deeper comprehension of code structure, such as control flow information.
-Concerning logging text generation, Copilot and CodeWhisper achieve similar multiple performances and outperform other baselines by a wide margin.
-On average, the studied models generate logging statements with the similarity of \textit{19.4\%} and \textit{34.1\%} for BLEU-4 and ROUGE-L scores, respectively.
-The result indicates that recommending appropriate logging statements still remains a great challenge.
+\textbf{Intra-ingredient.} Regarding the logging levels, we observe that Copilot achieves the best L-ACC performance, i.e.,~\textit{0.743}, indicating that it can accurately predict 74.3\% of the logging levels.
+While other baselines do not perform as well as Copilot, they also accurately suggest logging levels for at least \textit{60\%} logging statements.
+Compared with logging levels, there are greater differences among models when recommending logging variables.
+While~\textit{70\%} of the variables are recommended by Copilot, LANCE can only correctly infer~\textit{42\%} of them.
+The recall rate for variable prediction is consistently lower than the precision rate across models, indicating the difficulty of identifying many of the variables.
+Predicting variables is more challenging than logging levels, as variables are diverse, customized, and have different meanings across systems.
+To address this challenge, logging variables should be inferred based on a deeper comprehension of code structure, such as control flow information.

+Concerning logging text generation shown in Table~\ref{tab:rq1-result-text}, both Copilot and CodeWhisperer demonstrate comparable performance across syntax-based metrics (BLEU, ROUGE) and semantic-based metrics, outperforming other baselines by a wide margin.
+The comparison between syntax-based metrics and semantic-encoding metrics reveals a consistent trend across various LLMs: models exhibiting strong syntax similarity also exhibit high semantic similarity.
+On average, the studied models produce logging statements with a similarity of \textit{0.194} and \textit{0.341} for BLEU-4 and ROUGE-L scores, respectively.
+The result indicates that recommending appropriate logging statements remains a great challenge.